bhavikbhagwani/groupprojectG30/README.md

 You both have the objective to roll the dice and accumulate points to reach 50 points and win the game.
 Have fun and good luck.

+## PYTHON

+Check that you have the latest version of Python 3 installed

 ## INSTALLATION OF PROJECT

 We set our GitHub Repository to private, meaning nobody is able to clone it without SSH keys.
 However, you will have a zip file containing all files.
-Download this zip file, extract the files and open them
+Download this zip file and extract the files.
+Move this 'game' folder into a familiar location in your computer

-## PYTHON
+## TERMINAL

-Check that you have the latest version of Python 3 installed
+This game will be played in the terminal.
+Open Git Bash and navigate to the files You can use 'cd' to direct you to your destination:

+                cd game

+DON'T go into the 'pig' directory using 'cd pig' YET.
 ## MAKE AND MAKEFILE

-We recommend working with the MakkeFile so make sure you have 'make' installed in your machine to make it easy for you to compile, build and have certain features such as for testing and generating documentation If not installed see video on how to install:
+We recommend working with the MakeFile so make sure you have 'make' installed in your machine to make it easy for you to compile, build and have certain features such as for testing and generating documentation If not installed see video on how to install: